psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 2. QC of ancestry populations.md

       legendpos3 - legend position of plot 3: topleft, topright, bottomleft, bottomright legendpos4 - legend position of plot 4: topleft, topright, bottomleft, bottomright
       Example: sh create-relplot.sh rotterdam1-yc-eur-king-2\_relplot.R "Rotterdam1 EUR, round 2" topright bottomright topright bottomright

-   1. Post the plots on slack, copy the plot file to the export folder for plots of Module II, and record the plot name in the google sheet for report production.
+   10.7.4.
+Post the plots on slack, copy the plot file to the export folder for plots of Module II, and record the plot name in the google sheet for report production.

-1. ### Fix within and between family issues
+   10.8 Fix within and between family issues

-   1. Let Elizabeth know once you have completed the above steps and she will investigate the pedigree errors and create the update and remove files.
+      10.8.1.
+Let Elizabeth know once you have completed the above steps and she will investigate the pedigree errors and create the update and remove files.

-   1. Remove individuals with impossible relationships and update family and individual ids. plink --bfile original-initials-eur-king-2-parents --remove original-initials-eur-king-2-unexpected-relationships.txt --update-ids original-initials-eur-king-2-fix-ids.txt --make-bed --out original-initials-eur-king-2-fix-ids
+      10.8.2.
+Remove individuals with impossible relationships and update family and individual ids: plink --bfile original-initials-eur-king-2-parents --remove original-initials-eur-king-2-unexpected-relationships.txt --update-ids original-initials-eur-king-2-fix-ids.txt --make-bed --out original-initials-eur-king-2-fix-ids

-   1. Update paternal and maternal ids. plink --bfile original-initials-eur-king-2-fix-ids --update-parents original-initials-eur-king-2-fix-parents.txt --make-bed --out original-initials-eur-king-2-fix-parents
+      10.8.3.
+Update paternal and maternal ids: plink --bfile original-initials-eur-king-2-fix-ids --update-parents original-initials-eur-king-2-fix-parents.txt --make-bed --out original-initials-eur-king-2-fix-parents

-1. ### Identify any pedigree issues
+   10.9.
+Identify any pedigree issues

-   1. Create the covariate file
+      10.9.1.
+Create the covariate file

-      1. Copy the age.txt file to your working directory.
+         10.9.1.1.
+Copy the age.txt file to your working directory.

-      1. Update the FID to the match those updated during the above KING analysis.
+         10.9.1.2.
+Update the FID to the match those updated during the above KING analysis.
          ./match.pl -f original-initials-eur-king-2-fix-parents.fam -g age.txt -k 2 -l 2 -v 1 | awk ‘$4!=”-” {print $4, $2, $3}’ > original-initials-eur-king-2-fix-parents.cov
          sed -i ‘1 i FID IID Age’ original-initials-eur-king-2-fix-parents.cov

-   1. Run KING build using the following command:
-      /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-king-2-fix-parents.bed --build --degree 2 --prefix original-initials-eur-king-2.5 > original-initials-eur-king-2.5-slurm.txt
+      10.9.2.
+Run KING build using the following command: /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-king-2-fix-parents.bed --build --degree 2 --prefix original-initials-eur-king-2.5 > original-initials-eur-king-2.5-slurm.txt

-   1. Identify any issues
+      10.9.3.
+Identify any issues

-      1. Go through the build log file and see if there were any pedigree errors reported.
+         10.9.3.1.
+Go through the build log file and see if there were any pedigree errors reported.

-      1. See if an update ids or parents file was produced.
+         10.9.3.2.
+See if an update ids or parents file was produced.

-   1. Let Elizabeth know if there were any issues and she will investigate what is going on.
+      10.9.4.
+Let Elizabeth know if there were any issues and she will investigate what is going on.

-   1. Remove individuals with impossible relationships and update family and individual ids.
+      10.9.5.
+Remove individuals with impossible relationships and update family and individual ids.

-      1. Remove individuals with impossible relationships and update family and individual ids. plink --bfile original-initials-eur-king-2-fix-parents --remove original-initials-eur-king-2.5-unexpected-relationships.txt --update-ids original-initials-eur-king-2.5-fix-ids.txt --make-bed --out original-initials-eur-king-2.5-fix-ids
+         10.9.5.1.
+Remove individuals with impossible relationships and update family and individual ids:plink --bfile original-initials-eur-king-2-fix-parents --remove original-initials-eur-king-2.5-unexpected-relationships.txt --update-ids original-initials-eur-king-2.5-fix-ids.txt --make-bed --out original-initials-eur-king-2.5-fix-ids

-      1. Update paternal and maternal ids. plink --bfile original-initials-eur-king-2.5-fix-ids --update-parents original-initials-eur-king-2.5-fix-parents.txt --make-bed --out original-initials-eur-king-2.5-fix-parents
+         10.9.5.2.
+Update paternal and maternal ids: plink --bfile original-initials-eur-king-2.5-fix-ids --update-parents original-initials-eur-king-2.5-fix-parents.txt --make-bed --out original-initials-eur-king-2.5-fix-parents

-      1. If you had individuals removed, get the IDs of the removed individuals and add them to the IDs of individuals who were removed previously:
-         ./match.pl -f original-initials-eur-king-2.5-fix-parents.fam -g original-initials-eur-king-2-fix-parents.fam -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $1,$2,”pedigree and known relatedness, round 2”}’ >> original-initials-eur-2-removed-individuals.txt
+         10.9.5.3.
+If you had individuals removed, get the IDs of the removed individuals and add them to the IDs of individuals who were removed previously: ./match.pl -f original-initials-eur-king-2.5-fix-parents.fam -g original-initials-eur-king-2-fix-parents.fam -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $1,$2,”pedigree and known relatedness, round 2”}’ >> original-initials-eur-2-removed-individuals.txt

-1. ## Cryptic relatedness
+## 11. Cryptic relatedness
 In this section, we aim to remove individuals who share too much kinship with too many people.

 1. Create files with (1) counts of individuals with whom each individual shares >=2.5% kinship and (2) sum of all kinship coefficients >=2.5% per individual